samid737/scrambledev/_posts/2017-04-01-development-part-xx-eom-basic-atmosphere.md

 ## What's next

-Notice how it tumbles nose down,  as expected from  the diagram shown earlier, but gradually settles to a vertical nose down (the equilibrium state) .
-There is no absolutely no way to control the aircraft.
+Notice how it tumbles nose down,  as expected from  the diagram shown earlier, but gradually settles to a vertical dive.
+There is absolutely no way to control the aircraft.
 The reason being one very important missing piece, key to longitudinal aircraft dynamics: A tail.
 Read more about this in [Development part 3: Stability and control](/scrambledev/2017/05/01/development-part-4-modeling-thrust-basic-control.html).

 *Scramble JS uses Phaser 2 as game engine.
 Fore more info, visit [Phaser.io](http://www.phaser.io).*